shardaishwak/nwhacks25-nameTBA/README.md

 For the text to show, we can use GPT

 - Use a model to detect the hand DONE
-- Use a model to detect the face done
+- Use a model to detect the face DONE
-- Render the two items, one for each user. done
+- Render the two items, one for each user.
+DONE
-- Use socket to send the hand and things over the network of two players playing DONE
+- Use socket to send the hand and things over the network of two players DONE
 - Detect collision between the face and hand
-- Render the video, with the webcam, the current person face (socket) and the other player hand (socket) done
+- Render the video, with the webcam, the current person face (socket) and the other player hand (socket) DONE
 - Detect the speed of the hand: math involved to find
 - Formula for calculating the scoring for the smash: the user slaps, and the collision detects the final velocity and translate that velocity to the score.
 - Render the health score on the bottom of the screen